 - Do Not Touch Electrical Items Like Televisions, Stereos, or Lamps

 While it’s tempting to move your costly electrical items out of the affected area, anything that uses electricity should not be moved until they have dried completely.
 That includes any type of electrical wiring.
 Leave any electrical items to dry in place to avoid electrocution.

 - Remove and Rip Up Carpeting

-Wet carpeting is a breeding ground for bacteria and discolouration.
+Wet carpeting is a breeding ground for bacteria and discoloration.
 Unfortunately, it’s unlikely that you’ll be able to save any carpet after basement flooding.
 Besides, your subfloor will require room to dry (if not already damaged).
 In rare cases, you may be able to save your carpets and reinstall them after drying.
 But your basement in Mississauga will most likely need new flooring.

 - Allow Your Basement Up to a Week to Dry